A Taste Of The Maritimes

 Travel back to Halifax Stanfield International Airport for your flight home or stay in the city if you plan to extend your trip.

 Daily departures: May 13 - October 3, 2023

 - 13 Day Intermediate Car Rental with unlimited mileage (Toyota Corolla or similar)

 - Customized Self-Drive Roadbook (Digital version)

-- 2 nights superior accommodations in Western Shore
+- 2 nights first-class accommodations in Western Shore

-- 2 nights superior accommodations in Saint John
+- 2 nights first-class accommodations in Saint John

 - Admission to Hopewell Rocks & Self-Guided Tour

 - International and domestic airfare & airfare taxes